Incredible Irish Women | The Mysterious Deaths of Eithne and Fidelma

 The two young princesses were so taken with Patrick’s preachings, that they immediately begged to be converted, and so Patrick baptised them with the cold clear waters of the Well of Cliabach.
 But that wasn’t enough for Eithne and Fidelma, for next they took the veil and became ‘holy virgins’, or nuns, and then they took Communion, after which they fully expected to meet this wondrous God.

-They were disappointed, though.
+They were disappointed, though, because nothing happened.
 Here is what Patrick said to them:

 ‘As long as you are clothed in this mortal flesh you cannot see the Son of God.
 Before you can see Him in the brightness of His majesty, the vesture of this corruptible body must be laid aside.’